Questions and Answers about Using Health Insurance

 Do You Accept my Health Insurance?

-Dr. Harte accepts many health insurance plans.
+Dr. Harte accepts a limited number of health insurance plans.
 Please click here to see a list of health insurance plans with whom he works.

 Does my Health Insurance Cover Behavioral Health Services?

 Most health insurance polices cover behavioral health services.
 Behavioral health services typically comprise mental health services, substance abuse services, and services for behaviorally-based health conditions (i.e., behavioral medicine services for insomnia, sexual difficulties, weight management/obesity, etc).
 These services are typically covered under guidelines that refer to “medically necessary” services.
 This usually means coverage for face-to-face appointments in an office for a diagnosable behavioral health condition.
 Each health insurance company varies in the amount of coverage they provide for these services (i.e., the types of services, the number of appointments, the length of an appointment).
 Please note: the actual entity that provides the behavioral healthcare coverage may not necessarily be your health insurance company.
 That is, health insurance companies often outsource their behavioral health coverage to a different managed care company that specializes in these services.
 These are referred to as "carve out" plans.
 Because Dr. Harte may not be a provider on these panels, you must check with your health insurance company to find out who provides your behavioral health coverage and what your benefits are.